-We are currently working towards the Wellbeing Award for Schools.
-This award will show that as a school we support the wellbeing of everyone involved in school including staff, pupils, and parents/carers.
+We have now achieved the Well-being Award for Schools.
+This award shows that as a school we support the wellbeing of everyone involved in school including staff, pupils, and parents/carers.
 This means as a school we are actively trying to make the school a happier place for everyone to be.

 Please click here to view our Mental Health and Wellbeing Policy.

 Children around school are aware that the following adults within school are our well-being champions should they need to speak to someone.
 However, if a child does not feel comfortable talking to one of the champions they can speak to any member of staff within school.

 - Mr C Murphy

 - Miss A Forster

 In school we now have Dean Bank Peer Mentors, who have renamed themselves ‘The Helping Hands’.
 These are the following children: Kieren, Brayden, Chloe, Courtney, Dean, Theo, Bella and Harlie.
 Their main roles/responsibilities are to look out for their peers making sure they are ok, offer support and advice, set up activities at break/lunchtimes, monitor our new well-being caravan and areas of the playground.
 They have showed great commitment to their role so far and as a school we think they are going to do a brilliant job!

 At Dean Bank Primary School, we actively support the wellbeing of all of our children.
 All staff are well versed and trained in listening techniques so that any child will feel heard and safe.
 We also run specific groups and interventions such as Connecting with Children (also known as Listening Matters) and a LEGO based intervention.
 The Connecting with Children programme aims to boost children’s confidence and self esteem by giving them 1 to 1 time with an adult and allowing them to express themselves in their own way.
 The LEGO based intervention aims to help children with confidence as well their communication skills by having children work together in a small group with an aim to build a given LEGO model following the instructions.